I don’t know how we went from this to this, but I do know the Dodge Journey is Chrysler’s attempt to keep their promises of future.

 Blame management, the unions, asymmetrical trade regulations or tough competition — because the blasé love to blame.
 But no matter where your armchair analysis pins responsibility, the fact is that America’s once-proud R&D and manufacturing powerhouse has been reduced to bankruptcy — a fate that almost no other government has allowed to befall their automakers.

 The President is priming the country for a bankruptcy that will affect assembly workers, suppliers, dealerships, and an already economically battered Midwest.
 We’ll liveblog his comments after the jump.

 In honesty, reassurances from the President won’t lessen the worries of Chrysler’s employees, suppliers, and competitors.
+Chrysler is going through the process of assessing their assets with a bankruptcy lawyer and there is no telling how things will end at this point in time.
 Nobody in this industry will sleep better tonight because the President has a few feel-good words to share.
 Nonetheless, President Obama cannot let such an important bankruptcy occur without acknowledging the telling moment — we’re liveblogging his damage control, but don’t hold your breath for any announcements that could really help the industry, like legislation that narrows the international trade gap… If you are bankrupt or would just like some help with your personal finance then you may be interested in a RESP, which is a Registered Education Savings Plan, which could help you with your financial situation.

 11:08 CDT: Obama opens with “Hey guys, I know you haven’t seen enough of me lately… ”